 Sell sponsorship to local businesses.
 Event technology platforms like Meetingmax allow you to quickly upload online advertisements on the hotel booking URL and within event emails.
 Appeal to your attendees – if you’re hosting a sports tournament reach out to local sports apparel stores or family-friendly restaurants for post-game celebratory milkshakes.

 10. Use event technology to create new revenue streams

-Meetingmax offers a complimentary integration with Stripe to collect revenue during the hotel booking process.
+Meetingmax integrates with Stripe, Authorize.net, Cybersource, and Paypal to collect revenue during the hotel booking process.
 There are a variety of options available to collect revenue in Meetingmax, including non-refundable booking fees, deposits, reservation penalties, and tiered cancellation fees.